 Branding

 Branding is also an important consideration when creating customer feedback forms.
 The look and feel of your feedback form should be aligned with your brand’s style.
-Therefore its important to select a feedback solution that caters to these customisation needs.
+Therefore, it’s important to select a feedback solution that caters to these customisation needs.

 For example, using the right colour codes, font, shapes, logo and even a feedback button that blends in with your existing branding will go a long way.